-The General Fund and Debt Fund (the Funds) are separate sets of self-balancing accounts established to account for all transactions pertaining to the general administration, student lending, and debt issues of NMEAF.
+The General and Debt Funds (Funds) are separate sets of self-balancing accounts established to account for all transactions pertaining to the general administration, student lending and debt issues of NMEAF.
 These funds do not meet the criteria for reporting as separate funds in the accompanying financial statements, but are used for internal reporting purposes.
 Each fund utilizes the accrual basis of accounting whereby revenues are recognized when earned and expenses are recognized when incurred.
-The effect of interfund activity has been eliminated from the financial statements.
+The effect of interfund activity has been eliminated from the combined financial statements.